GekkoTheFirst/challenge-one/README.md

 ### Run project
 If you read this section I assume you performed all required actions.
 * By now you should have android emulator that can be launched by:
-> $ emulator -avd avd_name
+> $ /Users/{USER_NAME}/Library/Android/sdk/emulator/emulator -avd avd_name

 If you do not know the name of you emulator use this command to find existing emulators:
-> $ emulator -list-avds
+> $ /Users/{USER_NAME}/Library/Android/sdk/emulator/emulator -list-avds

-*NB!* Do not forget to activate [debugging mode](https://www.qafox.com/appium-enabling-debugging-mode-in-android-devices-emulators/) on emulator otherwise Appium won't recognise your device.
+*NB!* Do not forget to activate [USB debugging](https://www.qafox.com/appium-enabling-debugging-mode-in-android-devices-emulators/) on emulator otherwise Appium won't recognise your device.

 * Open new terminal window and start Appium client by:
 > appium